dataprofessor/bored-api-app/README.md

 c1, c2 = st.columns(2)
 with c1:
   with st.expander('About this app'):
     st.write('Are you bored?
-The **Bored API app** provides suggestions on activities that you can do.
+The **Bored API app** provides suggestions on activities that you can do when you're bored.
 This app is powered by the Bored API.') with c2: with st.expander('JSON data'):
     st.write(suggested_activity)